Agnostic Visual Recommendation Systems: Open Challenges and Future Directions: Problem Definition

-Considering that the visualizations that satisfy the constraints above are only correct from a rule-based perspective, they might not best emphasize the relationships among the features $\phi_i \in \Phi$.
-Therefore, they need to be ordered according to a particular effectiveness/insightfulness measure.
+Considering that the visualizations that satisfy the previously described constraints are only correct from a rule-based perspective, they might not best emphasize the relationships among the features $\phi_i \in \Phi$.
+Therefore, they must be ordered according to a particular effectiveness/insightfulness measure.

 Recall that $V$ is the space of all possible visualizations induced from the dataset features $\Phi$.
 According to what we discussed above, we can define a visualization generation function $f_C: \Phi \times \Phi \rightarrow V$ that, given in input a pair of features\footnote{For the sake of simplicity, we discuss only 2d charts hereafter.} $(\phi_i, \phi_j)$, provides a visualization conditioned on the constraint set $C$.
 Furthermore, we can define an insightfulness function $g: V \rightarrow \mathbb{R}$ that, taken in input a visualization, outputs an effectiveness score.
 Hence, a VRS can order the recommended visualizations $V^*$ for all feature couples $(\phi_i, \phi_j) \in \Phi \times \Phi$ as follows: